 - bringing in legislation that gives shareholders more power to link pay to performance

-- providing a national contact point at the Organisation for Economic Co-operation and Development (OECD) where people or organisations can report UK multinationals they think may be breaking the OECD guidelines for trading abroad
+- providing a national contact point for the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises where people or organisations can report UK multinationals they think may be breaking the OECD guidelines for trading abroad

 - making employee ownership more accessible